Yuma Proving Ground

-Of the four extreme natural environments recognized as critical in the testing of military equipment, three fall under the management authority of Yuma Proving Ground.
+Of the four extreme natural environments recognized as critical in the testing of military equipment, three fall under the management authority of YPG.
 Realistic natural environment testing ensures that American military equipment performs as advertised, wherever deployed around the world.
-The proving ground manages military equipment and munitions testing at three locations: The Cold Regions Test Center at Fort Greely, Alaska; the Tropic Regions Test Center operating in Panama, Honduras, Suriname, and Hawaii; and at the Yuma Test Center located at Yuma Proving Ground.
+YPG manages military equipment and munitions testing at three locations: The Arctic Regions Test Center at Fort Greely, Alaska; the Tropic Regions Test Center operating in Panama, Honduras, Suriname, and Hawaii; and at YTC.
 The common link between these test centers is "environmental testing," which makes the proving ground the Army's environmental test expert.